zuluchaka/tradingplan/README.md

    * Minimum Risk/Reward ration 1:3 or greater
    * ALWAYS WAIT FOR THE PREVIOUS DAILY CANDLE TO CLOSE
 - Add new trade to journal : https://drive.google.com/drive/folders/1DYp9zuLJZ5bxZBdvmD7DJhnc7vrzpv3G?ogsrc=32
+- Video record my trading decision process and review it after.
 - Take a screenshot of the trade at market CLOSE (BEFORE) in Trello: https://trello.com/b/Jj6QDSv2/trading-journal-2018